cerebral/overmind/packages/overmind-website/guides/beginner/01_getstarted.md

 <Example name="guide/getstarted/install" view />
 ```

 Great, we are good to go!
-In this guide we will create a very simple application to get you into the vocabulary and API of Overmind.
+In this guide we will create a very simple application, but we will use the conventions for structuring a scalable app.
+That means we will be creating some files that seems unnecessary, but this is just as important as learning the API.

 ## Our first state